 Materials Dysprosium Yttrium Terbium Lanthanum Praseodymium Neodymium Long-term supply security Worldwide reserves (thousand tonnes) 120,000 Future global supply China's dominance in REE mining is expected to continue.
 Projects are developing in Australia, Greenland, Canada, and Namibia and are in an advanced stage.
-Technology to recycle Yttrium from electronic waste is still in the early stages.
-Nonetheless, there are opportunities in Canada, Greenland, Australia, Brazil, and South Africa to diversify supply.
-Projects in Greenland and Sweden are being developed for REE mining.
+89 Technology to recycle Yttrium from electronic waste is still in the early stages.
+90 Nonetheless, there are opportunities in Canada, Greenland, Australia, Brazil, and South Africa to diversify supply.
+91 Projects in Greenland and Sweden are being developed for REE mining.
 The Balnkans and Finland could also have potential for REE mining.
-Recycle mining of end-of-life products is possible but inefficient, as few REEs are recovered, the process is expensive, complex, and polluting.
-Reuse and recycling technologies of Neodymium are still in their early conceptual stages.
-Geopolitical challenges Stability China: 66.9/120 Australia: 22.7/120 USA: 46.6/120 Reliability China: low Australia: high US: high Geopolitical prob- lems between Europe and suppliers n to develop the capacity to m ensions with countries are exp e and uncertain market
+92 Recycle mining of end-of-life products is possible but inefficient, as few REEs are recovered, the process is expensive, complex, and polluting.
+93 Reuse and recycling technologies of Neodymium are still in their early conceptual stages.
+94 Geopolitical challenges Stability China: 66.9/120 Australia: 22.7/120 USA: 46.6/120 Reliability China: low Australia: high US: high Geopolitical prob- lems between Europe and suppliers n to develop the capacity to manager and the capacity to manager are exp f REE.
+This generates a volatil n Beijing for these REEs.
+95 e and uncertain market